mnederkorn/inv_chk/README.md

 # inv_chk
-Invariant Checking of type graph language based on core graph computation
+Invariant Checking for type graph language based on core graph computation

 ## Installation:

 This tool is based on cores.py from: [CoReS](https://github.com/mnederkorn/CoReS)
 To run inv_chk you need to make cores.py available in your python context.
-E.g. by putting inv_chk.py in the same folder as cores.py.
+The easiest way to do this, is by putting inv_chk.py in the same folder as cores.py.

 ## Usage:

-To run inv_chk, pass it a filepath to a problem instance.
-E.g.:
+To run inv_chk, pass it a filepath to a problem instance, e.g.:
 ```python .\inv_chk.py "C:\Users\Maxime\Documents\GitHub\inv_chk\rules\bipartite_inv.txt"```

 A problem instance is formated as follows: